Category: Lent

 Monday of the Fifth Week of Lent

-Susanna’s story is one of the most eloquent in the Old Testament Scriptures, in it we see the wisdom of the prophet Daniel, as well as the mercy and justice of God.
-I think when we hear it, we can’t but help think of yesterday’s Gospel reading about the acquittal of the woman caught in adultery, although Susanna was actually innocent.
-In that Gospel reading, we are treated to the wisdom of Jesus, brought about as it is with the mercy and justice of God.
+Today’s readings Susanna’s story is one of the most eloquent in the Old Testament Scriptures: in it we see the wisdom of the prophet Daniel, as well as the mercy and justice of God.
+Her story is certainly echoed in our Gospel reading about the acquittal of the woman caught in adultery, although Susanna was actually innocent.
+In the Gospel reading, we are treated to the wisdom of Jesus, brought about as it is with the mercy and justice of God.
 But sadly, we see in both stories also the fickleness of the human heart and the evil and treachery that makes up some of our darker moments.

 To those who seek to pervert justice and to collude with others against some other person, these readings expose those evil thoughts and flood the darkness with the piercing light of God’s justice.
 No one has a right to judge others when their own intentions are not pure.
 Only God can give real justice, just as only God brings ultimate mercy.